nathancunn/ParticleMDI.jl/README.md

 - `ρ::Float64` proportion of allocations assumed known in each MCMC iteration, a value in (0, 1).
 - `iter::Int64` number of iterations to run
 - `outputFile::String` specification of a CSV file to store output
-- `featureSelect::Bool` defaults to `false`, setting `true` means feature selection will be performed.
+- `featureSelect::Union{String, Nothing}` defaults to `nothing`, setting a string value means feature selection will be performed and output will be stored in the CSV file specified.
+- `thin::Int` an integer, thinning the resulting MCMC samples to every `thin`$^th$ sample.

 ## Output
 Outputs a .csv file, each row containing: